DataDog/libdatadog/docs/RFCs/0002-crashtracker-user-visable-log.md

 - `siginfo`:
     The name and signal number of the crashing signal (on UNIX systems)
 - `span_ids`:
-    A vector of 128 bit numbers, representing the active span ids at the time of program crash.
+    A vector of string identifiers, representing the active span ids at the time of program crash.
     The collector SHOULD collect as many as it can, but MAY cap the number of spans that it tracks.
-    TODO: What format do users expect here?
 - `trace_ids:`
-    A vector of 128 bit numbers, representing the active span ids at the time of program crash.
+    A vector of string identifiers, representing the active span ids at the time of program crash.
     The collector SHOULD collect as many as it can, but MAY cap the number of spans that it tracks.
-    TODO: What format do users expect here?

 ### Extensibility
 Future versions of the crashtracker MAY add additional fields.